phylotastic/phylotastic/admin/f2f_meeting_plan.md

    * portal
    * break
    * architecture, followed by ontology design
-   *

 * Lunch and excursion, 12:30 to 2:30

 * Saturday afternoon, 2:30 to 6:30
    * metadata model
    * tree viz & data export strategy
-   * Planning for the first release

-* Saturday afternoon, 1:30 to 5:30
    * Planning for the first release

 * Sunday, 8:30 am to noon